vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 perception.
 When the judgment is of one object and the sense operates on a different object, this is not perception.

-**(Jayanta)** What pointless dancing around.
+**(Jayanta)** What pointless dancing around!
 Bringing in the notion of a mismatch between target and content still doesn't exclude ambiguous judgments.
 After all, the object of judgment is still the same as that which the senses operate on.

 ### Explaining how ambiguous experience still comes from the senses